 When you have created the Upwork profile and have been accepted, you can start submitting proposals to jobs which you will find under the “find work” section.
 Depending on what it is you can do for clients on the platform it is important to write a compelling, honest and informative proposal.

 Remember to ALWAYS read the job description before submitting a proposal.
-Because sometimes they will tell you specific instruction to get hired.
+Because sometimes they will tell you specific instructions to get hired.

 If you choose to be paid by milestone you can decide the rate per milestone, for example, “Milestone 1, $50/article finished by 10/01/2021”.
 If the client accepts these terms that’s what you will get paid (this will also cover Upwork fees).